-3.1.5 Debugging scripts
+3.1.4 Debugging Init Programs/Scripts

-Since Kapow! redirects the standard output and the standard error of the pow file given on server startup to its own, you can leverage set -x to see the commands that are being executed, and use that for debugging.
+Since Kapow! redirects the standard output and the standard error of the init program given on server startup to its own, you can leverage set -x to see the commands that are being executed, and use that for debugging.

-To support debugging user request executions, the server subcommand has a --debug option flag that prompts Kapow! to redirect both the script's standard output and standard error to Kapow!'s standard output, so you can leverage set -x the same way as with pow files.
+To support debugging user request executions, the server subcommand has a --debug option flag that prompts Kapow! to redirect both the script's standard output and standard error to Kapow!'s standard output, so you can leverage set -x the same way as with init programs.

 '''

-$ cat withdebug.pow
+$ cat withdebug-route

+#!/usr/bin/env sh

 kapow route add / - <<-'EOF'

 set -x

 echo "This will be seen in the log"

 echo "Hi HTTP" | kapow set /response/body

 EOF

-$ kapow server --debug withdebug.pow
+$ kapow server --debug withdebug-route

 '''